ravelgwong/nosql-cpp/benchmark/report.md

 Up to this point of time, we mainly do the following things:

 - Nodejs based build system to automate the build process.
-- A hyperfine based benchmark system
+- A hyperfine based benchmark system.
-- Random Data generation based on faker.js
+- Random Data generation based on faker.js.
-- 3 data structure that is going to be tested with random generated data
+- 3 data structure that is going to be tested with random generated data (Not all data structure have been implemented).

 **The system is developed under unix based system , and command listed below may not run under Windows.**

-_For development under windows please use the online linux development environtment on https://goor.me/1wDxJ_
+_As development under windows is not possible, please use the online linux development environtment on https://goor.me/1wDxJ_

 ### NodeJs build system